Misuse of badges

 Powers to inspect and remove badges

-Parking attendants, traffic wardens and the police can remove a blue badge where it is apparent that the badge should have been returned to the local council or has been cancelled, misused or forged.
+Police officers, traffic wardens and parking attendants can remove a Blue Badge if it should have been returned to the council or has been:

-If your badge is valid and is removed in error, it will be returned no later than 14 days from confiscation.
+If your badge is valid and is removed by mistake, it will be returned no later than 14 days from confiscation.

 You can download the Blue Badge holder rights and responsibilities document for further information.